andremaravilha/cxxtimer/README.md

 If the parameter `start` is set to `true`, the timer will be started just after its construction.
 If set to `false` or ignored, the timer won't be automatically started after construction.

-Besides the constructor above, the copy constructor
+Besides the constructor above, copy constructor

 ```cpp
 cxxtimer::Timer(const Timer& other)
 ```
-and the move constructor
+and move constructor
 ```cpp
 Timer(Timer&& other)
 ```